GenevaS/CompanionCubeCalculator/Doc/TestReport/README.md

-# Test Report
+## Test Report ##

-The folders and files for this folder are as follows:
+The TestReport (.tex, .pdf) contains the results of the software tesing as implemented in the TestPlan from Doc/TestPlan.

-Describe ...
+The UserStudy directory contains all material that was used to conduct the informal usability test.